swarbler/bestof/tech/devices.md

 	- **memory + storage:** *up to 96GB + 8TB*
 	- **ports:** *USB-C 10Gbps + USB-C 5Gbps + 4x USB-A 5Gbps + HDMI 2.1 + audio jack + UHS-II SD card reader + 2.5G ethernet*

-{: .alternative }
-> Lenovo Thinkpads are also good dedicated Linux laptops.
+> > Lenovo Thinkpads are also good dedicated Linux laptops.
 >
 > You could also install Linux on *any* laptop, but check if the hardware is compatible!